 Multiple Applications

-Sometimes a project may be divided into multiple sub-projects, such as a mall consisting of three sub-projects: main mall project, mall API interface, and mall management backend.
-They all use the same database configuration.
+Sometimes a project may be divided into multiple sub-projects.
+For example, an e-commerce platform may be split into three sub-projects: the main e-commerce project, the e-commerce API interface, and the e-commerce admin backend, all of which use the same database configuration.

-Webman allows you to organize the app directory in the following way:
+Webman allows you to structure the app directory as follows:

 app